jellyfin/jellyfin-tizen/Documentation/App UI Description/2- Use Cases/README.md

 ## Colaborative workspace

-I have created a gogle slides here - https://docs.google.com/presentation/d/1BVVMcW2MJzI41EFU_VNMalA7nsovTTTJuRCVK9ijqfk/edit?usp=sharing
+I have created a google slides [HERE](https://docs.google.com/presentation/d/1BVVMcW2MJzI41EFU_VNMalA7nsovTTTJuRCVK9ijqfk/edit?usp=sharing).

+Overall Steps:

-It has sections for flow, we can then export to png for upload o Samsung
+It has sections for flow, we can then export to png for upload to Samsung

 ## Samsung requirement